Unboxed-Software/solana-course/content/env-variables.md

 1 passing (3s)
 ```

+Boom.
+Just like that, you've used features to run two different code paths for different environments.

 ### 4. Program Config

-Now that we can run our test using a placeholder USDC address, let's update our program by creating a Program Config account that allows us to update the fee without upgrading the program.
+Features are great for setting different values at compilation, but what if you wanted to be able to dynamically update the fee percentage used by the program?
+Let's make that possible by creating a Program Config account that allows us to update the fee without upgrading the program.

 To begin, let's first update the `lib.rs` file to:

--   Include a `SEED_PROGRAM_CONFIG` constant, which will be used to generate the PDA for the program config account.
+1. Include a `SEED_PROGRAM_CONFIG` constant, which will be used to generate the PDA for the program config account.
--   Include a `ADMIN` constant, which will be as a constraint when initializing the program config account.
+2. Include an `ADMIN` constant, which will be used as a constraint when initializing the program config account.
+Run the `solana address` command to get your address to use as the constant's value.
+3. Include a `state` module that we'll implement shortly.
--   Include the `initialize_program_config` and `update_program_config_fee` instructions, and `state` module, which will be implemented soon.
+4. Include the `initialize_program_config` and `update_program_config` instructions and calls to their "handlers," both of which we'll implement in another step.

-Run the command `solana address` to obtain your address, then replace the `ADMIN` constant in `lib.rs` with your own address using the following code.

 ```rust
 use anchor_lang::prelude::*;